FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 plt.xlim(-2, 10)
 ```

-Obviously, this results in the a bimodal distribution also known as the notorious [Cologne Cathedral distribution] as some may call it.
+Obviously, this results in a bimodal distribution also known as the notorious [Cologne Cathedral distribution] as some may call it.
 Thus, although using a linear model, we generated a non-normally distributed target variable with residuals that are normally distributed.

 <figure>